Star Wars: The Force Unleashed: Plot

 Shortly into the Galactic Empire's rule, Imperial spies locate a Jedi survivor of the Great Purge named Kento Marek on Kashyyyk.
-Darth Vader arrives as the planet is invaded and eliminates any Wookie resistance between him and the fugitive Jedi.
+Darth Vader arrives as the planet is invaded and eliminates any Wookiee resistance between him and the fugitive Jedi.
 Reaching Kento's home, Vader easily defeats him in a lightsaber duel but senses someone far more powerful nearby.
-Initially believing it to be Kento's Jedi Master, Vader prepares to execute the defiant Jedi until his lightsaber is suddenly force pulled from his hand by Kento's son Galen.
-Sensing the boy's strong connection to the Force, Vader proceeds to kill Kento and an Imperial squadron after they try to execute Galen and secretly takes him as his apprentice with only a select few knowing of his existence.
+Initially believing it to be Kento's Jedi Master, Vader prepares to execute the defiant Jedi until his lightsaber is suddenly force-pulled from his hand by Kento's son, Galen.
+Sensing the boy's strong connection to the Force, Vader kills Kento and an Imperial squadron after they try to execute Galen and secretly takes him as his apprentice, with only a select few knowing of his existence.

 Years later, an adult Galen (given the alias "Starkiller") completes his Sith training.
-He is sent by Vader to eliminate several Jedi survivors across the galaxy in preparation for assassinating the Emperor so that the two of them can rule the galaxy together.
-Starkiller travels aboard his personal ship, the Rogue Shadow, alongside training droid PROXY (who is programmed to try and kill Starkiller) and Imperial pilot Juno Eclipse.
-Starkiller's targets include Rahm Kota, a Clone Wars veteran and leader of a militia; Kazdan Paratus, insane after years of isolation on Raxus Prime; and Shaak Ti, who is hiding on Felucia.
-As they duel, Kota senses that Vader will not always be Starkiller's master and that he will be part of his future before being blinded with his own lightsaber and falling to his seeming death.
-Before she dies, Shaak Ti warns Starkiller that he will eventually be betrayed by Vader.
-His final mission complete, Starkiller meets with Vader, but the Emperor arrives, his spies having uncovered Starkiller's existence.
-To prove his loyalty to the Emperor, Vader swiftly impales his apprentice and hurls him into space.
+He's sent by Vader to eliminate several Jedi survivors across the galaxy in preparation for assassinating the Emperor so that the duo can rule the galaxy together.
+Starkiller travels aboard his ship, the Rogue Shadow, alongside training droid PROXY (who is programmed to try and kill Starkiller) and Imperial pilot Juno Eclipse.
+Starkiller's targets include Rahm Kota, a Clone Wars veteran and leader of a militia; Kazdan Paratus, insane after years of isolation on Raxus Prime; and Shaak Ti, who's hiding on Felucia.
+Two of these three Jedi masters, Kota and Ti, inform Starkiller that they have foreseen that soon Vader will no longer be his master before he finishes them (with Ti committing suicide instead).
+After the latter's death, Starkiller returns to Vader again, but the Emperor arrives, his spies having uncovered Starkiller's existence.
+To prove his loyalty to the Emperor, Vader appears to kill his apprentice by stabbing him and hurling him through space.

 Unbeknownst to the Emperor, Vader has Starkiller recovered and resuscitated.
 Vader sends Starkiller to foster a rebellion among the Empire's enemies, hoping to distract the Emperor's spies for Vader to overthrow him.
-Starkiller rescues Juno, who had been arrested and branded a traitor to the Empire, and escapes with her and PROXY.
-Looking for allies to aid his mission, Starkiller finds an alive Kota on Cloud City, rendered blind and reduced to alcoholism, and rescues him from Imperial forces.
+Starkiller rescues Juno, arrested and branded a traitor to the Empire, and escapes with her and PROXY.
+Looking for allies to aid his mission, Starkiller finds an alive Kota on Cloud City, rendered blind from Starkiller's earlier victory over him and reduced to alcoholism, and rescues him from Imperial forces.